MileHacker Logo

 Craft & Emporium

 Dilli Haat for handicrafts from across India.
-Government emporiums (Central Cottage Industries Emporium) for set-price, quality items.
+Government emporiums (Central Cottage Industries Emporium) for predetermined-price, quality items.

 Modern Shopping

-Connaught Place, Select Citywalk, Ambience Mall for multinational brands, large retail stores, and entertainment.
+Connaught Place, Select Citywalk, Ambience Mall for multinational brands, department stores, and entertainment.